Rank of a Matrix

 The rank of a matrix is the number of linearly independent rows or columns in it.
 The rank of a matrix A is denoted by ρ (A) which is read as "rho of A".
 For example, the rank of a zero matrix is 0 as there are no linearly independent rows in it.

-How Do You Find the Rank of a Matrix?
+How to Find the Rank of the Matrix?

 To find the rank of a matrix, we can use one of the following methods: